roba-di-gp/fractals/README.md

 # julia_sets_in_mandelbrot

 A super-simple escape time algorithm is implement to render the Mandelbrot set for a chosen complex polynomial map, in a specified Python colormap.
-Click on a point *(x,y)* on the main figure to render the Julia set for the same polynomial map of fixed constant term *c = x +iy*.
+Click on a point *(x,y)* on the main figure to render the filled-in Julia set for the same polynomial map of fixed constant term *c = x +iy*.

 # mandelbrot_explorer